 Some of the best Halloween decorations for your home include giant eye-catching figures.

 Take your Halloween decor to the next level with giant characters that will tower over everything around them.
-They include a 12-foot ghost, an 8-foot winged demon with glowing eyes and the 12-foot skeleton known as “Skelly.”
-Bring scares from the screen to your yard with the 13-foot Jack Skellington from “The Nightmare Before Christmas.”
+They include a 12-foot ghoul and the 12-foot skeleton known as “Skelly.”
+Set up a horrifying Giant Animated Reaper or opt to bring scares from the screen to your yard with the 13-foot Jack Skellington from “The Nightmare Before Christmas.”

 Decorating on a slightly smaller scale?
-Try a 5-foot clown that looks like it might be more at home underground than at a circus.
+Try a haunted gravedigger that looks like he might be more at home underground.

 Hang Around with Your Favorite Characters